MAKE IT HARDER FOR

 Oh, they’ve tried.

-It matters not though.
+It mattered not though.

 I recognize the signs of the threat in its infancy, and I know exactly how to stop things from progressing further.